Foucault studies; borders and migration; political sociology; secrecy and security.

 |Office:||C673 Loeb Building|

-I am a Professor of Politics in the Departments of Political Science and Sociology & Anthropology and FPA Research Excellence Chair (2019-22) at Carleton.
+I am a Professor of Politics in the Department of Political Science and Department of Sociology & Anthropology, and FPA Research Excellence Chair (2019-22) at Carleton.
 As an undergraduate I trained in chemistry at Imperial College, London, before doing graduate studies in politics at City University of New York and York University, Toronto.
 I have published widely in the areas of political sociology, political geography, citizenship studies, security and insecurity, and Foucault studies.
-Broadly speaking, the method I have followed in my work is to study the objectification of human experience in specific domains – unemployment, migration, and, most recently, state secrecy.
-I ask what politics means in these domains, what forms it is capable of taking, and what lessons we can extrapolate from these encounters.
+If I had to describe my approach it would be empirical or grounded political theory.
+This is to say that I am interested in questions of theory which I approach by working through specific cases, contexts and domains.
+The domains I have looked at include the history of unemployment, migration and borders, and most recently, state secrecy and the covert imaginary.

-I am currently working on three projects: (1) a book entitled (provisionally!)
-Rethinking Secrecy (forthcoming with Routledge); (2) a SSHRC funded (2017-22) collaborative study of what I call air deportation which focuses on the role of civil aviation in the forced removals of foreigners and illegalized people in and from Europe; (3) a co-edited book (with Charles Heller and Lorenzo Pezzani) called Viapolitics (forthcoming with Duke University Press).
-I am also a co-editor (with Martin Geiger, Carleton, and Parvati Raghuram, Open University) of the book series Mobility & Politics.
+Besides my ongoing interest in secrecy I am currently working on three projects: (1) a SSHRC funded (2017-22) collaborative study of air deportation which focuses on the role of civil aviation in the forced removals of illegalized or criminalized people in and from Europe; (2) a co-edited book (with Charles Heller and Lorenzo Pezzani) called Viapolitics: Borders, Migration and the Power of Locomotion (forthcoming with Duke University Press); (3) The Handbook on Governmentality for Edward Elgar publishing, which I am co-editing with Martina Tazzioli and which should appear in 2022.

 Walters, W. and A. Luscombe.
 2017.
 ‘Hannah Arendt and the Art of Secrecy; Or, The Fog of Cobra Mist’, International Political Sociology 11(1): 5-20.